 “digital interactive media” refers to the full platforms and tracking technologies, including mobile, video, addressable TV, social media, Internet of Things (IoT), wearables, and cross-device tracking, and associated algorithms

-“kidfluencer” means a child or underage teen influencer.
-Kidfluencers typically have their social media accounts run by their parents or legal guardians, who may be influencers themselves“Influencers and influencer marketing” influencer marketing means marketing communications activities carried out by an individual (an influencer, creator or brand ambassador), organisation or machine-created or controlled representation i.e. an avatar, who shapes audience attitudes for commercial purposes such as those of its followers on digital interactive media.
+“Influencers and influencer marketing” influencer marketing means marketing communications activities carried out by an individual (an influencer, creator or brand ambassador), organisation or machine-created or controlled representation i.e. an avatar, who shapes audience attitudes for commercial purposes such as those of its followers on digital interactive media.
 Their connection to the marketer may not be readily apparent to a consumer.

 They include any human-controlled online profile that is active on any online social media platform.
 Content uploaded by influencers is defined as a marketing communication only if the influencer has received some form of compensation from the brand, whether financial or through other arrangements.
+Employees uploading content to their private channels, should fall under the definition of influencer and the content should be defined as marketing communication if a financial incentive to do so exists.
+General salary payment does not constitute such incentive.

+“kidfluencer” means a child or underage teen influencer.
+Kidfluencers typically have their social media accounts run by their parents or legal guardians, who may be influencers themselves

 “marketing communications” includes advertising as well as other techniques, such as promotions, sponsorships as well as data driven marketing and digital marketing communications, and should be interpreted broadly to mean any communications produced directly by or on behalf of marketers intended primarily to promote products or to influence consumer behaviour

-“mobile” refers to mobile phones and wireless devices (such as, but not limited to, portable game consoles, tablets, wrist watches, etc.) which a user can call from and interact with, which require a subscriber identity module card or personal identifier for the user.
+“mobile” refers to mobile phones and wireless devices (such as, but not limited to, portable game consoles, tablets, wrist watches, etc.) which a user can call from and interact with, which require a subscriber identity module (SIM) card or personal identifier for the user.

 “marketer” refers to persons or companies, including advertisers, sales promoters and direct marketers, who or on whose behalf marketing communications are published or disseminated for the purpose of promoting their products or influencing consumer behaviour